IT Outsourcing Benefits, Types, and Best Practices for 2025

 Successful apps are often the result of strong partnerships.
 Learn how to build one in our article on app development partnerships.

-3 Models of Outsourcing
+Models of IT Outsourcing

 No matter how far your outsourced workforce is located, they are usually ready to collaborate based on one of the following models.

-Project-based outsourcing
+Project-based IT outsourcing

 In the project-based outsourcing model, companies/projects turn to external service providers to complete specific projects or tasks within a defined scope and timeframe.